The Economic Way of Thinking

 About the Program

-The Economic Way of Thinking is a seminar that engages high school aged students, who have an interest in learning about the principles of economics and their applications in the world.
+The Economic Way of Thinking: Economics and Government is the fourth edition of a seminar that engages high school aged students, who have an interest in learning about the principles of economics and their applications in the world.
+This year, the Foundation for Economic Education (FEE), a free market organization dedicated to teach the principles of a free society, will be co-sponsoring the seminar.

 The program features a series of lectures, discussions, and activities.
 Participants also have opportunities to learn more about the resources that are available to students, who enroll in undergraduate courses of study at Texas Tech University.